whatmakeart/whatmakeart.github.io/content/photography/rephotography.md

 </figure>
 </div>

+Rephotography has become ubiquitous with the increase of photography powered by small portable electronic devices such as cell phones and machine learning computer vision algorithms.
+Many photo applications will automatically scan a library of images for similar subjects and framing to create "then and now" parings showing a variety of subject matter from different times, similar to the original concept of rephotography.

 ## Further Reading

-[History Pin](https://www.historypin.org/en/) crowdsources matching historical and contemporary photos to locations using street view and GPS
+- [History Pin](https://www.historypin.org/en/) crowdsources matching historical and contemporary photos to locations using street view and GPS.
+- [Time Travel Rephotography](https://github.com/Time-Travel-Rephotography/Time-Travel-Rephotography.github.io) uses a unique unified image processing method to enhance and colorize historical photographs.

 ## References